 –Chelsea T Hicks, author of A Calm and Normal Heart: Stories

-Māori Maid Difficult is my debut poetry chapbook, published by Tram Editions in January 2024.
-This collection twines together themes of takatāpui (queer) urban Pasifika identity, Indigenous sovereignty and language, familial obligations, and jester-like wit for the chronically online.
+Māori Maid Difficult twines together themes of takatāpui (queer) urban Pasifika identity, Indigenous sovereignty and language, familial obligations, and jester-like wit for the chronically online.

 –essa may ranapiri, author of ransack and ECHIDNA; winner of the Keri Hulme Award